-During our journey/travels we will be challenged on many levels.
-Our patience, tolerance and acceptance will be vitally important in overcoming those challenges.
-If we allow those internal motivators to be compromised, we can easily hit the autopilot button and return to the negative behaviors without giving it a second thought.
+During our journey/travels, we will be challenged on many levels.
+Our patience, tolerance, and acceptance will be vitally important in overcoming those challenges.
+If we allow those internal motivators to be compromised, we can easily hit the autopilot button and return to the harmful behaviors without giving them a second thought.

 - Discontinue going to meetings

 If you find yourself thinking, acting, or feeling any of these warning signs, operating from Spiritual Principles can help you stay on track, be aware, and help remain in recovery.

 Writing and recovery heals the heart